Alexandra Feodorovna (Alix of Hesse): Rejection by the Russian people

 Alexandra was extremely unpopular among her husband's Russian subjects.
 Her shy and introverted nature was interpreted as arrogance and coldness, and she struggled to win friends.
-The Russian court judged her as “devoid of charm, wooden, cold eyes, holds herself as if she'd swallowed a yardstick."
+The Russian court judged her as "devoid of charm, wooden, cold eyes, holds herself as if she'd swallowed a yardstick."

 Alexandra struggled to communicate.
-She spoke English and German fluently, but she struggled to speak French, the official language of the court, and she did not start to learn Russian until she became Empress.
-She eventually learned Russian, but she spoke haltingly with a strong accent.
+She spoke English and German fluently, but she is said to have struggled to speak French, the official language of the court.
+Her letters and notes show that she could read and write French very fluently however, and communication between herself and her children's French tutor Pierre Gilliard was always in French.
+Alexandra also spoke Italian, having learned that language as a teenager.

+It is often said that she struggled with Russian and did not learn it until she became Empress.
+This is however untrue.
+Her teenage diaries show that she had some Russian lessons prior to visiting her sister Ella in Russia.
+She began learning Russian in earnest after her engagement to Nicholas, and during the period of her engagement wrote long passages to him in Russian - with some minor errors, but improving over time.
+She learned to speak Russian very well.
+The letters between Alexandra and her son Alexei were almost without exception in Russian.

-Alexandra failed to understand her public role at court as the Empress.
-Traditionally, the Empress led the social scene and hosted numerous balls.
-However, Alexandra was shocked by the love affairs and gossip that characterized parties.
-She declared that “the heads of the young ladies of St. Petersburg are filled with nothing but thoughts of young officers,” and she crossed off the names of noblemen and noblewomen whom she deemed scandalous from the invitation lists until no one was left.
+Alexandra failed to understand her public role at court as the empress.
+Traditionally, the empress led the social scene and hosted numerous balls.
+However, Alexandra was shocked by the decadence, love affairs, and gossip that characterized parties.
+She declared that "the heads of the young ladies of St. Petersburg are filled with nothing but thoughts of young officers," and she crossed off the names of noblemen and noblewomen whom she deemed scandalous from the invitation lists until no one was left.
 Many people in St. Petersburg society dismissed Alexandra as a prude.
 In one of her first balls, Alexandra sent a lady-in-waiting to reprimand a young woman in a low-cut gown: "Her Majesty wants me to tell you that in Hesse-Darmstadt we don't wear our dresses this way."
-The unnamed woman replied, "Pray tell Her Majesty that in Russia we do wear our dresses this way.”
+The unnamed woman replied, "Pray tell Her Majesty that in Russia we do wear our dresses this way."
 In 1896, she launched the "Help Through Handwork" project.
 She wanted to create a series of workshops in which noblewomen would teach poor peasants how to sew and raise funds for needy families.